zerootoad/discord-rpc-lsp/README.md

 ## TODO

-- [ ] Implement zerolog for logging.
+- [X] Implement zerolog for logging.
 - [ ] [create tagged releases in github](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) eg. v1.0.0
-- [ ] Improve the project code overall. (really horrid atm)
+- [ ] Improve the project code overall. (working on it as each commit is posted)
-- [ ] Improve customization. (wip, added ability to change the action placeholder and better image handling)
+- [ ] Improve customization. (being worked on currently too)
-- [ ] Add diagnostics to the discord activity, best guess (zk way): [refreshDiagnosticsOfDocument](https://github.com/zk-org/zk/blob/68e6b70eaefdf8344065fcec39d5419dc80d6a02/internal/adapter/lsp/server.go#L556)

 ---
 ## Installation